 The retention of a closed list means that direct discrimination could not be challenged in the courts by means of a racial category including caste.
 It could be prevented by a justification defence based on a Public Sector duty or the Positive Action because of the lack of protection in the current legislation.
 Moon has argued that lack of intersectional protection legislation " would have seriously damaging consequences in the continental European countries from East and West which are reluctant to acknowledge the existence of non discrimination law in the market place in its entirety".
-72 Therefore, the legislative innovation that is required which states that unlawful discrimination includes discrimination based on an intersection of grounds that brings caste within race discrimination.73
+Therefore, the legislative innovation that is required which states that unlawful discrimination includes discrimination based on an intersection of grounds that brings caste within race discrimination.
+The countries of the countries of the legislative innovation that is required which states that unlawful discrimination includes discrimination based on an intersection of grounds that brings caste within race discrimination.

 The grounds for adopting intersectional discrimination in UK law would lead to the legal interpretation from a wider selection than that currently available in non -discrimination.
 In dealing with this perspective such an initiative would entail an acknowledgement that directives not providing multiple or intersectional discrimination do not apply in such cases.
-This would have negative effects on the development of any adequate response to intersectional discrimination by invoking a "teleological interpretation".74 The desired step would be to legislate by addressing
+This would have negative effects on the development of any adequate response to intersectional discrimination by invoking a "teleological interpretation".
+The desired step would be to legislate by addressing